Changissnz/nu_merchant_principal/README.md

 appearances that constitute the behavior of the object in question.
-From either an adversarial or ally standpoint, the first step towards approaching the benign sophisticated is to "discover" its constituents.
-This "discovery" process resembles the novel elements perceived during a sort of magnification, in other words, redirectional and intensified focus.
+From either an adversarial or ally standpoint, the first step towards approaching the benign sophisticated is to "discover" their
+constituents.
+This "discovery" process resembles the novel elements perceived during a sort of magnification, in other words, redirectional and intensifying focus.

 ![image info](./images/disc_one.PNG)
 ![image info](./images/disc_two.PNG)